fdask/cli-game/HOW_TO_PLAY.md

 This view shows the wetness of the earth.
 A number on a square represents the dampness of that dirt.

+Worms are shown in this view as a trail of 'w' characters.
+Careful!
+Don't let the worms touch you!

 2. minerals